 Clouds may be gathering and dumping heavy rain in one spot and bright skies in an adjacent region that’s a little far-flung.
-In September and October, you may have all-day rains in Costa Rica and, on average, experience 17 days of rainfall during those two months.
+For example, in September and October, you may have all-day rains in Costa Rica and, on average, experience 17 days of rainfall during those two months.

 During that time, the average amount of rain you’ll get is 13 to 17 inches.
-For those of you living there full-time and with no other options, you do not have a choice.
+Unfortunately, those of you living there full-time and with no other options do not have a choice.

 #12: Has a Democratic Government

 Due to their strong commitment to sustainable economic growth, this is a wealthy nation of primarily middle-income people that depends on technological innovation and eco-tourism to continue flourishing.
-One important contributor to the economic growth strategy is openness to foreign investment and trade liberalization.
+A critical contributor to the financial growth strategy is openness to foreign investment and trade liberalization.

 #13: Weekly Farmers’ Markets

 Weekly Farmers’ Markets are a great way to get fresh produce, especially for those who live in more rural areas.
-They are also a good place to buy souvenirs or other items that may be difficult to find elsewhere.
-On the downside, some markets are crowded with people and make it difficult to move around, while others can have a reputation as being unsafe because they occur in high-crime neighborhoods.
+They are also an excellent place to buy souvenirs or other items that may be difficult to find elsewhere.
+On the downside, some markets are crowded with people and make it challenging to move around, while others can be considered unsafe because they occur in high-crime neighborhoods.

 The costs of renting space at a farmers market can also vary greatly depending on where you live.
-Central valley residents pay higher prices than their rural counterparts, for example.
-Rural residents typically have lower costs due to lower rents, which is why many people living in the country go to weekly markets instead of shopping at grocery stores.
+Central Valley residents pay higher prices than their rural counterparts, for example.
+On the other hand, rural residents typically have lower costs due to lower rents, which is why many people living in the country go to weekly markets instead of shopping at grocery stores.

 Cons of Living in Costa Rica